Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 Terms

 Lets Asia has three terms a year.
-The first terms begins in August and ends in December.
-The second terms begins in January and ends in July.
-Below is the upcoming Little Splasher’s schedule for January of 2018.
-They have yet to release a schedule for their Fast Fins course.
+The first term lasts 16 weeks and begins in August and ends in December.
+The second term begins in January and ends in April.
+Term 3 is only 10 weeks from April to June.
+Fees are prorated so students can join at any time of the year.

 Contact